brohrer/dotcom/markdown/data_eng_for_beginners.md

 your data engineering team, they'll be able to craft you a data architecture to handle it, using OLTP and OLAP databases purpose built for your company's needs.

+### Data Environment

+In machine learning heavy companies, the data from the data warehouse is also used to give the customers a better experience.
+It might be used to make drive time predictions or recommend a pair of shoes.
+When the machine learning features are important to the health of the business it is important to both keep improving them and to avoid accidentally breaking them in the process.

+It's common to provide a sandbox for software developers to work the kinks out of new ideas, called a development environment or **dev environment** for short.
+Having a dev evironment for data serves the same purpose; it gives a sampling of data that can be easily recreated if it gets corrupted and has no privacy demands.
+It's a place where screwing up has a very low cost.

+Then, after a software change has matured and is getting ready to go out into the world, it gets a dress rehearsal in a **staging environment**.
+Staging is a step closer to repreresenting the real worl than dev.
+If your data collection is manageable enough, you can just copy it in its entirety to create a data staging environment, but once your data gets large and unweildy enough this will not be economical.

+When the new code has gestated in staging with the staging data for long enough, it gets released into the real world, a **production environment** or just **prod**.
+Production data is the real deal, with all the consequences for messing it up and all the glory for transforming it into a delightful customer experience.

+Deciding exactly what should constitute the dev and staging environment in your organization is tied closely to your software development process and the nature of your data, especially to cost of losing part of it or of violating privacy protections on it.

 ## System level